-In my opinion, if you want to dress more elegantly and classically even when it is freezing cold outside, one crucial garment to opt for is a heavy double breasted wool overcoats.
+In my opinion, if you want to dress more elegantly and classically, even when it is freezing cold outside, one crucial garment to opt for is a heavy double breasted wool overcoat.
 Not only will they keep you warm at all times due to the fabric’s weight and overlap, but they are also more robust than other fabrics, such as cashmere.

 For a little winter weather inspiration, here is a series of fashion drawings from Apparel Arts 1932 with “Fashions of the Quarter.”

 1—First, we start with a white tie ensemble – probably the most handsome suit a man can ever wear.
 If you are so lucky as to spend any time in Vienna this winter, or otherwise visit exquisite balls, a white tie ensemble may be useful.
 The silk top hat and the white kid gloves in the picture are certainly not necessary today, but I think the top hat adds a very nice touch when worn with white tie.
 In 1932, tails were cut slightly longer than the years prior, and it was en vogue to have cloth covered buttons and a cuffed sleeve.
 It was accompanied by a white, single breasted waistcoat with removable studs / buttons, as well as a semi-butterfly bow tie and patent leather pumps.
-Today, this would be equally acceptable; however, if you do not feel comfortable in pumps, plain patent leather oxford shoes are acceptable as well.
+Today, this would be equally acceptable.
+If you do not feel comfortable in pumps, however, plain patent leather oxford shoes are acceptable as well.

 2—Chances are, you will get much more wear out of a tuxedo than a tailcoat.
 In 1932, the shawl collar was becoming popular again.
 Paired with white buck gloves, a white waistcoat, stiff collared shirt, patent leather oxfords, a black Homburg hat, a navy blue Paletot, and a colored boutonniere, the outfit was perfect.
 Today, you can combine your shawl collar tuxedo jacket with a turndown collar and a cummerbund instead.